-For more information, please refer to the specific country information sections.
+For more information, please refer to the specific country information sections (starting on page 16).
 Some airports also charge an airport usage fee or embarkation fee that is not included in your ticket price.
 All Taxes and Entrance fees are subject to change, and this is a part of travel to Latin America that you should be prepared for.